syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 > Numeric columns can be grouped based on formats such as currency or percentage, while datetime columns can be grouped based on specific date or time formats.

-## Group or ungroup column externally
+## Group or Ungroup column externally

-By default, the Syncfusion Grid supports interaction-oriented column grouping, where users manually group columns by dragging and dropping them into the grouping area of the grid.
+By default, the Syncfusion DataGrid supports interaction-oriented column grouping, where users manually group columns by dragging and dropping them into the grouping area of the grid.
 Grid provides an ability to group and ungroup a column using [GroupColumnAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GroupColumnAsync_System_String_) and [UngroupColumnAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_UngroupColumnAsync_System_String_) methods.
 These methods provide a programmatic approach to perform column grouping and ungrouping.

 The following example demonstrates how to group and upgroup the columns in a grid.
 It utilizes the [DropDownList](https://blazor.syncfusion.com/documentation/dropdown-list/getting-started) component to select the column.
 When an external button is clicked, the `GroupColumnAsync` and `UngroupColumnAsync` methods are called to group or ungroup the selected column.